-Hawaii Judge Extends Halt on Trump Travel Ban
+Hawaii judge extends halt on Trump travel ban

-A federal judge in Hawaii on Wednesday placed an indefinite hold on President Trump's plan to temporarily suspend immigration from six majority Muslim countries, striking another legal blow against the president's attempts to institute a travel ban.
+A federal judge in Hawaii on Wednesday placed a stronger hold on President Trump's plan to temporarily suspend immigration from six majority Muslim countries, striking another legal blow against the president's attempts to institute a travel ban.

 U.S. District Judge Derrick Watson issued the first nationwide halt against Trump's revised executive order on March 15.
 That made Watson's ruling the prevailing block to Trump's plans, but one only designed to last for about two weeks.